The DSR is a score out of 100 for the ratio of demand

 However, there will always be a dependency on the accuracy of the original source which at some stage must be assumed.
 Where data is considered unrealistic, it is filtered as best as possible from the DSR database.

-Be sure to check the SR figure too.
-And to be doubly-sure, check other providers, figures and ask local real estate agents and investors for confirmation.
+Be sure to check the statistical reliability figure too.
+And to be doubly-sure, check other providers' figures and ask local real estate agents and investors for confirmation.

 For a more accurate gauge of the demand to supply and for extra stats examining the market from even more angles, check out the stats of the DSR+.

-If a suburb has a DSR of 50, it means that supply and demand are in
+If a suburb has a DSR of 50 out of 100, it means that supply and demand are in

 balance.
 The majority